S-Dashti/stranger-telegram-bot/README.md

-# template-telegram-bot
+# stranger-telegram-bot
-This bot template could be used to run a telegram bot.
+This bot can be used to connect two people randomly without knowing each other.

 ## How to run
 1. Add `src` to `PYTHONPATH` by running the following code in the main repo directory: